Bgallahue/front-end-code-reviews/README.md

 Assignments:
 # HTML/CSS Cheat Sheet
-Bobby Gallahue: #1 to #3
+Ilya Toloknov: #1 to #3

-Artem Hamzin: #4 to #6
+Anton Kozhemyakin: #4 to #6

 # Javascript Cheat Sheet

-Anton Kozhemyakin: #1 to #5
+Alex Popov: #1 to #5

-Artem Hamzin: #6 to #9
+Bobby Gallahue: #6 to #9

 # Database Cheat Sheet

-Bobby Gallahue: #1 to #3
+David Manhardt: #1 to #3

-David Manhardt: #4 to #5
+Ilya Toloknov: #4 to #5

 # Naming Convention Cheat Sheet

-David Manhardt: #1 to #5
+Alex Popov: #1 to #5

-Anton Kozhemyakin: #6 to #9
+Bobby Gallahue: #6 to #9

-# No Assignments
-Ilya Toloknov : Vacation

-Alex Popov : Vacation

 # Instructions
-David will fill in instructions on how to view his component
+Ilya would you mind just filling in quick instructions on the easiest way we can view your component (whether in Communities or Internally)